 Find what type of exercise works best for you.
-Even incorporating low-intensity exercises like swimming, biking, yoga, and walking can help.
+Even incorporating low-intensity exercises such as swimming, biking, yoga, and walking can help.

-Learning how to control stress can lower your body’s inflammatory response and help you overcome a flare-up sooner.
+Stress can worsen a flare-up.
+Learning how to manage your stress can lower your body’s inflammatory response and help you overcome a flare-up sooner.

 Simple ways to relieve stress include meditation, deep breathing exercises, and setting aside time for yourself every day.
-It’s also helpful to set realistic goals and to learn how to say no when you’re feeling overwhelmed.
-You should also get plenty of sleep and eat a balanced diet.
+It’s also helpful to set realistic goals and to learn how to say “no” when you’re feeling overwhelmed.

-Speak with your doctor if lifestyle changes don’t improve your stress level.
+Speak with your doctor if lifestyle changes don’t improve your stress levels.
 They may recommend medication or seeking counseling from a mental health professional.

 6. Speak with your doctor

-Repeated flare-ups can indicate problems with your current treatment.
-Speak with your doctor and discuss adjusting your medication.
+Repeated flare-ups can indicate problems with your current treatment, so speak with your doctor and discuss adjusting your medication.

 In addition to knowing how to manage flare-ups, it’s also helpful to recognize factors that can trigger your flare-ups.

 UC causes inflammation and ulcers in the colon.
-If left untreated, this condition can lead to life-threatening complications like a bowel perforation, colon cancer, and toxic megacolon.
+If left untreated, this condition can lead to life threatening complications, such as:

 Your doctor will likely prescribe a medication to reduce inflammation, such as an anti-inflammatory drug or an immunosuppressant drug.

-These medications ease symptoms of UC, and can also function as maintenance therapy to keep you in remission.
+These medications help ease symptoms of UC and can also function as maintenance therapy to keep you in remission.
 Symptoms could return if you don’t take your medication as directed.

-At some point, your doctor may discuss slowly tapering you off the medication.
-But you should never decrease your dosage or stop taking your medication without talking to your doctor first.
+At some point, your doctor may discuss slowly tapering off the medication.
+However, you should never decrease your dosage or stop taking your medication without speaking with your doctor first.

-Also, certain over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin and ibuprofen may irritate the colon and cause a flare.
-This doesn’t mean you should stop taking pain medications or antibiotics.
-But you should speak with your doctor before taking these drugs.
+This doesn’t mean you should stop taking antibiotics or pain medications, but you should speak with your doctor before taking these drugs.

-Stress doesn’t cause UC, but it can exacerbate symptoms and trigger a flare-up.
+Stress doesn’t cause UC, but it can worsen symptoms and trigger a flare-up.